alexdcox/thorchain-dash-work-log/README.md

 ### 29.03.2022 Tuesday

 Had to focus on some ctx.com stuff there.
-Have 5 hours on the clock, lets see...
+Where am I?...

 So my dash pr was accepted, now to see if I can refactor my TC PR